 The last thing to keep in mind is to craft a short and simple letter.
 Get straight to the point while telling your story.
-The people reviewing your letter don’t want to read an essay, and the easier you make their lives, the better.
+The people reviewing your letter don’t want to read an essay, and the less time they need to fully understand your situation, the better.

-Below is a sample goodwill letter for student loans to give you an idea of how to structure your own:
+Below are sample goodwill letters for student loans to give you an idea of how to structure your own.

 Thank you for taking the time out of your day to read this letter.
 I just pulled my credit report, and discovered that a late payment was reported on [date] for my account [loan account number].

-I realize I made a mistake in falling behind, but up until that point, my payment history with you had been spotless.
-When I was able to gain employment once again, I quickly resumed paying my student loans, making them a priority.
+I realize I made a mistake in falling behind, but up until that point, my payment history on the account had been spotless.
+When I was able to gain employment once again, I quickly resumed repaying my student loans, making them a priority.

 I’m not proud of this black mark on my record, but it’s the only one I have, and I would be extremely grateful if you could honor this request to remove the lateness from my credit report.
 It would help me immensely in securing other lines of credit so that I can further improve my credit score.

 If the lateness cannot be removed entirely, I would still be appreciative if you could make a goodwill adjustment.

 Thank you for taking the time to read this letter.
 I recently pulled my credit report and found that [Loan servicer] reported a late payment regarding my account [loan account number].

 I am requesting that this late payment be assessed for accuracy.

 I believe this reporting is incorrect because [list the supporting facts you have].
 I have included the documentation to prove that [I made payments during this time / that my loans were in forbearance/deferment and didn’t require any payments].